iloveitaly/hyper-focus/README.md

 Haha!
 Nope.

-This is a fun internal tool.
+This is a fun personal tool.
 Tests are boring, so I didn't write them.

+Plus, writing tests in Swift seems to be a massive pain (no dynamic mocks!).

 ## Inspiration